wp-plugins/xcloner-backup-and-restore/readme.txt

 == Installation ==

+1. Upload the plugin directory to wp-content/plugins dirctory
-1. Activate the plugin
+2. Activate the plugin
-2. Create directory administrator/backups and make it writeable under your Wordpress site root
+3. Create directory administrator/backups and make it writeable under your Wordpress site root
-3. Access it from the Plugins->XCloner menu
+4. Access it from the Plugins->XCloner menu

 IMPORTANT:

 If the plugin was downloaded from the xcloner.com website, follow this install:

-1. Upload the package files to your Wordpress root directory
+1. Upload the package files to your Wordpress ROOT directory
 2. Activate the plugin
 3. Create directory administrator/backups and make it writeable under your Wordpress site root
 4. Access it from the Plugins->XCloner menu